Jurkis/C3WN-by-EZVIZ/README.md

 # C3WN-by-EZVIZ
-Camera C3WN (model CS-CV310 (A0-1C2WFR)(4mm)) by EZVIZ setup in 'tinyCam PRO' Android app
+Camera C3WN (model CS-CV310 (A0-1C2WFR)(4mm)) by EZVIZ setup in 'tinyCam PRO' Android app.
 # Setup in 'tinyCam PRO' Android app
 This is how I setup 'tinyCam PRO' Android app to work with my camera C3WN of Ezviz:
 1. Name: Any name you wish
 2. Vendor: Hikvision
 3. Model: DC-2CD2012-I
-4. Hostname: 192.168.1.7 [or any you wish, make static]
+4. Hostname: 192.168.1.7 [or any IP you wish, make it static in your LAN]
 5. Web port: 8000
 6. Protocol: RTSP over TCP
 7. RTSP port: 554